rwinkhart/libmutton/wiki/developers.md

 - `termux`: Allows creating an Android binary that can interact with the Termux clipboard (for Android)

 ## Required Global Variable Manipulation
-libmutton provides a `PassphraseInputFunction` global variable that all clients must set to support passphrase-protected SSH identity files.
+libmutton provides a `GetPassphrase` global variable that all clients must set.
 This approach allows for different types of clients (CLI, GUI, TUI) to prompt for the passphrase in the most appropriate way.

 ## Required Arguments
 - `clipclear`: Should be accepted by all non-interactive CLI libmutton implementations (not required for interactive GUI/TUI implementations).
 In order to clear the clipboard on a timer, non-interactive libmutton-based password managers call another instance of their executable with the `clipclear` argument (e.g. `mutn clipclear`) with the intended clipboard contents provided via STDIN.
 If after 30 seconds the clipboard contents have not changed, they are cleared.
 Please accept a `clipclear` argument that calls `core.ClipClearArgument()`.